Article Links: Literatures, Science, Art & Architecture

 A sample of the poems of Kshettrayya, an itinerant poet-saint of the 18th century, author of praised devotional songs, erotic in tone, composed in Telugu, the language of Andhra Pradesh.

-A Note on the Five-Year Yuga of the Vedanga Jyotisa.
+-A Note on the Five-Year Yuga of the Vedanga Jyotisa.
 B.N.
 Achar.
 EJVS 3.4 (1997), pp 21-28. pdf 0.1Mb.

-jyotisha) whose main goal was to establish the propitious time for rituals.
+One of the six auxiliary disciplines of the Vedas, known collectively as Vedanga, was astronomy-astrology (jyotisha) whose main goal was to establish the propitious time for rituals.
 Only three short texts are extant from this branch of the Vedanga, two of them very similar.
 The most ancient and important, annexed to the Rig Veda, describes in its mere 36 stanzas, a calendar based in a five-year time cycle called yuga.

 The subject of this article is the origin and nature of traditional medicine in Sri Lanka.
 The analysis of two medical treatises written in this country, plus of other data, confirm that, in great measure, it was heavily indebted to the Indian Ayurveda.